Fast Similarity Sketching: Abstract

 The seminal \emph{$t\times$MinHash} algorithm uses $t$ random hash functions $h_1,\ldots, h_t$, and stores $\left ( \min_{a\in A} h_1(A),\ldots, \min_{a\in A} h_t(A) \right )$ as the sketch of $A$.
 The main drawback of MinHash is, however, its $O(t\cdot |A|)$ running time, and finding a sketch with similar properties and faster running time has been the subject of several papers.
 Addressing this, Li et al.~[NIPS'12] introduced \emph{one permutation hashing (OPH)}, which creates a sketch of size $t$ in $O(t + |A|)$ time, but with the drawback that possibly some of the $t$ entries are ``empty'' when $|A| = O(t)$.
 One could argue that sketching is not necessary in this case, however the desire in most applications is to have \emph{one} sketching procedure that works for sets of all sizes.
 Therefore, filling out these empty entries is the subject of several follow-up papers initiated by Shrivastava and Li~[ICML'14].
 However, these ``densification'' schemes fail to provide good concentration bounds exactly in the case $|A| = O(t)$, where they are needed.

 In this paper we present a new sketch which obtains essentially the best of both worlds.
-That is, a fast $O(t\log t + |A|)$ expected running time while getting the same strong concentration bounds as MinHash.
+That is, a fast $O(t\log t + |A|)$ expected running time while getting the same strong concentration bounds as $t\times$MinHash.
 Our new sketch can be seen as a mix between sampling with replacement and sampling without replacement.
-We demonstrate the power of our new sketch by considering popular applications in large-scale classification with linear SVM as introduced by Li et al.~[NIPS'11] as well as approximate similarity search using the LSH framework of Indyk and Motwani [STOC'98].
-In particular, for the $j_1,j_2$-approximate similarity search problem on a collection of $n$ sets we obtain a data-structure with space usage $O(n^{1+\rho} + \sum_{A\in \mathcal{C}} |A|)$ and $O(n^\rho\log n + |Q|)$ expected time for querying a set $Q$ compared to a $O(n^\rho\log n\cdot |Q|)$ expected query time of the classic result of Indyk and Motwani.
+We demonstrate the power of our new sketch by considering popular applications in large-scale classification with linear Support Vector Machines (SVM) as introduced by Li et al.~[NIPS'11] as well as approximate similarity search using the Locality Sensitive Hashing (LSH) framework of Indyk and Motwani [STOC'98].